Pair of hands holding a key

 What’s the law surrounding letting agency fees?

-By law, all letting agencies are required to publish complete details of the fees they charge.
-These should either be clearly outlined on their website, or displayed prominently in their offices.
+By law, all letting agencies must publish complete details of the fees they charge.
+They must clearly outline these fees on their website or display them prominently in their offices.

 The description of each fee and exactly what it covers must be stipulated.
 The quoted amounts must include VAT, and if any fee doesn’t have a set price, the letting agency must state how they calculate the final cost of that fee.

-If any letting agency fails to comply with these new regulations, they run the risk of being fined anywhere up to £5,000 by the local council.
+If any letting agency fails to comply with these new regulations, the local council can fine them up to £5,000.

 What do letting agency fees cover?